Oh look, another Deer & Doe pattern!

 An interesting difference between men's and women's shirts is that sleeve heads for men start at the edge of the shoulder, but women's shirts tend to give the illusion of narrower shoulder, so they start in a little more.
 And that's why men's sleeves can be sewn in flat but women's often have to be eased in, because our sleeves need more room for the shoulder joint.
 All of this to say that I measured the sleeve length from the wrong point of my shoulder, so I nearly made my sleeves way too short, but thankfully I noticed this and just used tiny seam allowances on the cuffs.

-I finished this before Christmas thinking it would be such a beautiful holiday dress, not thinking how cold it gets this time of year.
+I finished this for Christmas but not thinking how cold it gets this time of year.
 So this might have to wait a few more months!
 It'll be a nice spring/fall dress.